 Chop pistachio kernels.

-Chop the green leaf of 1 spring onion finely.
+Chop the green leaf of 1 scallion finely.

 For the other 4 stalks, cut off the bulb.
 We only need the green leaves.